What is a High-Hazard Potential Dam?

 These adverse impacts may occur in a defined area downstream of a dam because of flood-waters released through spillways and outlet works of the dam or because of waters released by partial or complete failure of the dam.
 Adverse impacts also may occur upstream of the dam from effects of backwater flooding or landslides around the reservoir perimeter.

-Texas has the highest number of state-regulated dams in the United States – 7, 170.
+Texas has the highest number of state-regulated dams in the United States – more than 7,130.
 In Texas, a dam is regulated by the Dam Safety Program of the Texas Commission on Environmental Quality (TCEQ) if the dam is (1) 25 feet or higher, with a maximum impounding capacity of 15 acre-feet, or (2) 6 feet or more high and can impound 50 acre-feet or more.
 Categories of exception include highway and railroad embankments, levees, and certain impoundments away from stream channels.
 The height of a dam is measured from the effective crest of the dam to the lowest point on the downstream toe.
 (See this website’s glossary for further terms and definitions.)

 Dam Safety Program engineers determine the "hazard potential" of a dam, meaning the probable damage that would occur if the structure failed, in terms of loss of human life and economic loss or environmental damage.
 Dams are assigned one of three classes based on the nature of their hazard potential: